0lait0n/Sportify-Canada-Viral-Song-2025/README.md

 strong viral marketing and distribution teams
 Mid-tier labels show competitive influence, while the long tail shows niche or emerging labels with isolated viral successes.
 Lowest-tier labels often have:
-- **one-time or rare viral spikes**
+- one-time or rare viral spikes
-- **limited marketing budgets**
+- limited marketing budgets
-- **smaller audiences**
+- smaller audiences
-- **songs that trend briefly on social platforms but do not sustain momentum**
+- songs that trend briefly on social platforms but do not sustain momentum
-Their presence shows that **any label can achieve a viral moment**, but maintaining consistent chart impact requires the reach, infrastructure, and strategic backing that top-tier labels possess.
+Their presence shows that any label can achieve a viral moment, but maintaining consistent chart impact requires the reach, infrastructure, and strategic backing that top-tier labels possess.

 ![Top Records](images/top_records.png)